Affirmative, not just 'safe'

 How we actually work together.

 This isn't a different modality — it's a different starting point.
 We use the same evidence-based frameworks as any therapy (CBT, Gottman, EFT, EMDR, IFS), but you won't spend the first six sessions teaching your therapist what polyamory means, why misgendering from family still hurts even when you're years out, or how to hold the tension of loving a faith tradition that doesn't love you back.
+(For more on what 'affirming' actually means in practice — and why it's different from just being 'safe' — see our piece on What 'Affirming' Actually Means in LGBTQ+ Therapy.)

 For couples and relationship structures of any size: we treat the structure you're practicing as the working structure.
 No pressure to reorganize into monogamy, no pressure to 'pick one' partner.
 The work is communication, attachment, and clarity — whatever the container is.